 Be sure to apply several thin coats rather than one thick coat to ensure a strong and durable seal.
 It’s essential to ensure that no areas are missed during the spraying process, as it can be challenging to identify them once the Flex Seal has fully dried.

-To achieve optimal results, we recommend applying three coats of Flex Seal to the wood surface.
+To achieve optimal results, I recommend applying three coats of Flex Seal to the wood surface.

 Step #5: Let it cure and dry